University of Texas at Austin, School of Journalism Apps Class

 What happens when 13 computer science and 13 journalism students come together with the goal of creating mobile apps?
 You get five creative, smart startups producing beautiful, clever apps in one semester.
 Welcome to the future of journalism, courtesy of the University of Texas at Austin.

-With journalism playing a strong role in everything we did, the students created bold social media campaigns, wrote excellent blog posts and shot some hilarious videos and photos about their apps.
+With journalism playing a strong role in everything we did, the students create bold social media campaigns, write excellent blog posts and shoot some hilarious videos and photos about their apps.
 It's an exciting time for journalism, and this is just the first step for UT as we push the boundaries.